 Psychology Training Program

 The predoctoral internship at the North Florida/South Georgia Veterans Health System is accredited by the Commission on Accreditation of the American Psychological Association.
-The next site visit is expected during the academic year 2023-24.
+The next site visit is expected in the Spring or Summer of 2024.

 APPIC Match Numbers